onthebusiness/harelang.org/content/installation.md

 Hare is young, so packages are not yet available for many distributions.
 If yours is unsupported, continue to the bootstrapping steps.

+If you add Hare to your distribution, please [let us know][0] so we can add yours to this list.
+Instructions for package maintainers [are available here](/distributions).

+[0]: mailto:~sircmpwn/hare-dev@lists.sr.ht

 ### Bootstrapping Hare from source

 Bootstrapping Hare only takes a few minutes.